HTML & CSS Done Right - by Yalco

 I wanted to create a series where those starting to code for the first time can begin from their very first coding experience.

-As the first step, I chose HTML & CSS, which is relatively easy to learn even without computer science knowledge, as the first topic.
+As the first step, I chose HTML & CSS as the first topic because it is relatively easy to learn even without computer science knowledge.

 With the goal of creating a truly wonderful and informative course, I have produced this lecture after a long period of research and preparation.